 Merchant Marine, Marine Transportation, Logistics & Engineering Education at Cal Maritime

-Located in Vallejo, California, The California Maritime Academy (Cal Maritime) is a unique and specialized campus of the 23-campus California State University (CSU) system.
-Cal Maritime is one of only seven degree-granting maritime academies in the United States — and the only one on the West Coast.
+Established in 1929 and located in Vallejo, California, the California Maritime Academy (Cal Maritime) is a unique and specialized campus of the 23-campus California State University (CSU) system.
+In 2015, California Maritime Academy was officially renamed as California State University Maritime Academy (CSU Maritime Academy).
+Cal Maritime is one of only seven degree-granting maritime academies in the United States - and the only one on the West Coast.
 In 2008 the U.S. News and World Report ranked Cal Maritime as the 6th best Baccalaureate College on the West Coast.

 The California Maritime Academy’s waterside campus on the northern end of San Francisco Bay is tucked into a quiet cove with ever-changing views of the ever-changing maritime world.
 This world is much more than operating commercial ships; it is a global economic force linking with various modes of transportation to get commodities and people from point A to point B. Operating this global enterprise requires engineers, business leaders, port managers, deck officers, environmental advocates, maritime security consultants, etc. Cal Maritime produces professionals in these and other areas related to the ocean as a resource and an engine for a global economy.

 With an active career center, finding a great job, internship or getting the Co-op of your dreams is all within reach.
 The center strives to do everything possible to help you meet your needs.